letyrobueno/Intro-to-programming/README.md

 **Bibliography:**
 1. DEITEL, P.J. and DEITEL, H.M.
 JAVA How to program.
 Pearson Prentice Hall, 11th edition, 2017.
+2. SEDGEWICK, R. and WAYNE, K. Introduction to Programming in Java: An Interdisciplinary Approach, 2nd edition, 2017.

 **Useful links:**
 1. Question and answer site for programmers: https://stackoverflow.com/